some-gh-user/infra-test/.github/scripts/readme.md

 ```

 ```
-- update or create a PR from 'next' to 'main'
+- create a PR from 'next' to 'main' if it doesn't exist
   - title: Update website
 ```